 I pinned a great-looking mozzarella sticks recipe using string cheese a couple of years ago, so I figured let’s try it out and see if it really works!

 You bet it does.
 The traditional string cheese is mozzarella cheese.
 The way they process and heat the cheese makes it so that the proteins in the cheese line up, so you can that easily pull away, making that cool, kid-friendly string cheese.

-I buy string cheese in bulk for the kiddos and will freeze it, pulling out a handful at a time.
-The recipe I pinned called for prepping the string cheese with flour and then freezing, but I just started with the string cheese frozen… making this a quick recipe to pull off.
+I buy string cheese sticks in bulk for the kiddos and will keep it in the freezer, pulling out a handful at a time.
+You prep the string cheese with flour and then freeze, but I just started with the string cheese frozen… making this a quick recipe to pull off.

 - 8 Frozen String Cheese